July 29th, 2022

 What is life like when living in Charleston?
 A question many folks ask before moving to Charleston!

 Charleston, Chucktown, the Holy City.
 When you think of this city, you probably think about its Cobblestone streets, pastel-colored homes, palm trees, and warm weather.
-Now, you’re probably wondering could it get any better?
+Now, you’re probably wondering if it could get any better.
 Check out some of the homes for sale in Charleston and you will see that it can!

 Well, when you add in a dash of Southern charm, an unbeatable culinary scene, and a strong sense of community, you get the perfect place to call home — a.k.a.
 South Carolina’s gem — the city of Charleston.

 For those who are moving to Charleston, you'll want to know what to expect.
 It's likely you know enough about Charleston that your interest is peaked and we are going to dive into the top 10 things you need to know before you move to Charleston.
-This blog will cover everything from the people and the history to the beaches and the food.
+This blog will cover everything: the people, the history the beaches, the food, and more.
+Charleston is the mid-point between Myrtle Beach and Savannah.
 The city of Charleston has a ton to offer and we’ll try our best to cover it all.
 We hope you’re just as excited about moving to Charleston as we are to tell you about life here, so let’s dive in:

 Living in Charleston: 10 Tips BEFORE Moving to Charleston, SC!